 Structures on the campus include an administration center, a 2,500-square-foot conference facility, classrooms, a computer resource center, and branches of the Graduate Research Library and Pacifica Bookstore.
 A separate residential building offers retreat- style lodgings for students.
-Delicious organic meals are served to students, faculty, and staff in a large communal dining hall.
+Pacifica's caterers make every attempt to provide healthful meals for our students and include organic ingredients wherever possible.
+Meals are served to students, faculty, and staff in a large communal dining hall.

 Spacious lawns at the front of the property have sweeping vistas of the Pacific Ocean and Santa Barbara Channel Islands, while beautiful gardens afford spots for quiet contemplation with views of mountains rising in the background.
 Recreational opportunities are offered by hiking trails that lead off into the wilderness.
 At night, deer and coyotes can often be seen wandering through the grounds.
 Map to Ladera Lane Campus

 The Lambert Road Campus was originally the private estate of the legendary Max Fleischmann.
 Click to Take Virtual Tour.